PacktPublishing/D3.js-Quick-Start-Guide/BUILD.md

 1. Add link to d3 library
 1. Add an `<svg>` tag and size it with D3
+1. Create some fake data for our app

 ## Add link to d3 library